"Question everything. Learn something. Answer nothing."

 The Blind Follower is what happens when obedience loses its ground in allegiance to the flame.
 He never questions teachings or authority.
 He parrots without understanding.
 He mistakes servitude for respect.
 He confuses belonging with truth.

 The Mature Seeker stands on two pillars: allegiance to the flame and obedience.
 The Blind Follower has kept only one.
 He has obedience without discernment, without questioning, without direct experience.
-His following has become servitude because it has no flame.
+His following has become servitude because he has forgotten the true flame he is committed to.

 Blind Follower Declarations